TikTok Tips and Best Practices for Brands in 2022

 It’s no secret that TikTok is super trend-centric.
 Finding trending audio that’s business-friendly can earn your brand valuable exposure.

 For starters, you can apply filters to the Commercial Sounds catalog during an upload.
 The “Relevance” or “Most used” filters can uncover trending audio.
-Not to mention the “Popular” label on audio in the CML.
+The “Popular” label on some songs helps, too.

 TikTok’s Creative Center provides a trends report highlighting up-and-coming audio.
-As an added bonus, you can see directly whether a sound is approved for business use.
+As a bonus, you can see directly whether a sound is approved for business use.

 Source: TikTok